petrosDemetrakopoulos/react-music-player/README.md

 * **Styling**: For styling I used the **Bootstrap** framework which offers many pretty components and CSS classes.
 In some points it was essential to write custom CSS (which I tried to do in an external CSS file and not in-line for code readability / best practices reasons)

+* **Audio player**: For the core functionality of the audio player I used the default HTML5 audio object.

 ### Mock data
 `data.json` file holds the mock data that the app uses to display.